JarvyJ/HomeIntent/docs/docs/developer-reference/api-reference.md

         intents.disable_all_intents()
 ```

+## On Slots and Sentences
+One thing that is currently a little odd is that slot names (either regular or dictionary) have to be unique across Home Intent.
+Technically slots can be used across multiple intents.
+Sentences, on the other hand, do **not** need to be unique across Home Intent.

+You will get a runtime error if multiple slots are found with the same name.

 ## `HomeIntent` object
 An instantiated `HomeIntent` object gets passed in to the `setup` function when setting up components.